-Feedback from making an impression
+Feedback from ‘Making an impression’

-Following these presentations, my feedback was analysed and considered six areas.
+Feedback was analysed and considered six areas.

 - Audience sensitivity